SudoIndividual/SP-DISM-Notes/FOC/Readme.md

 5. Switches are the preferred device because of these advantages

 ## Access points
+1. The heart of a wireless network is the wireless access point (AP)

-1. wireless router is combine of functions of an AP, a switch, and a router
+2. wireless router is combine of functions of an AP, a switch, and a router

 ## NIC basics